 If the units are held in a German securities account, the Custodian Bank maintaining the account will withhold the withholding tax, taking any partial exemptions into account.
 The 25 percent withholding tax (plus solidarity surcharge and, where applicable, church tax) can be avoided upon submission of an application for tax allowance made out in a sufficiently high amount or a tax exemption certificate.
-If such units are sold by a private investor at a loss, then the loss is netted with other positive investment income.
+If such units are sold at a loss by a private investor, then the loss - possibly reduced due to a partial exemption - is netted with other positive investment income.
 If the units are held in a German custody account and positive investment income was generated at the same Custodian Bank in the same calendar year, the Custodian Bank shall offset the loss.